openpipelabs/openpipe-breakout/README.md

 ==========================

 >**Note:**
 This are legacy and outdated examples for [OpenPipe Breakout](http://openpipe.cc/products/openpipe-breakout/).
-Somecannot work with recent Arduino IDE versions.
+Some cannot work with recent Arduino IDE versions.
 Please refer to [OpenPipe](https://github.com/openpipelabs/OpenPipeLibrary) Library for updated examples.

 Here you can find some code examples for using the OpenPipe Breakout with Arduino.
 For more details, check out the product page at